kooitt/CW2024/Readme.md

 ### 5. Sound and Animation

 - **Sound Effects**: Includes shooting sounds, explosion sounds, and background music for each level.
-- **Animations**: Explosion animations for enemies and bosses, level-up effects for the player.
+- **Animations**: Explosion animations for enemies and bosses, level-up effects for the player that follow the player's movement.

 ### 6. Collision Detection